 Establishing Merchant Services for Small Businesses

-Small businesses have to make a decision about to whom they are going to extend credit.
-Are they going to extend credit only to those who pay in cash and checks?
+Small businesses must decide to whom they are going to extend credit.
+Are they going to sell their products only to those who pay in cash and checks?
 This may make their payment processing easy, but it will severely limit their customer base.
-If they choose to extend credit to their customers, it is a little more complicated, but it will expand their reach into the marketplace and the customer base.
-Most small businesses eventually make the transition to offering credit card (and debit card) processing services.
-What is required?

 What Are Merchant Services?